Search Results - kirk+gustafson

 Use of Cucurbitacins and Withanolides for the Treatment of Cancer

-Abstract: Certain members of the cucurbitacin and Withanolide family have been identified that can sensitize some tumor cell lines to cell death (apoptosis) on subsequent exposure of the cells to pro-apoptotic receptor agonists (PARAS) of the TRAIL "death receptors".
-These PARAS include TRAIL itself, and agonist antibodies to two of its receptors death...
+Description of Technology: Certain members of the cucurbitacin and Withanolide family have been identified that can sensitize some tumor cell lines to cell death (apoptosis) on subsequent exposure of the cells to pro-apoptotic receptor agonists (PARAS) of the TRAIL "death receptors".
+These PARAS include TRAIL itself, and agonist antibodies...

 Keywords(s): cucurbitacin, Immunotherapy, mapatumamab, TRAIL, withanolide